 Hancock certainly had the most success as an individual company with the elevating scraper.

-As well as building both towed and self propelled machines for themselves, they also produced scraper bowls for LeTourneau-Westinghouse/Wabco, Allis-Chalmers, Euclid/Terex, M.R.S, Clark-Michigan, and up until 1961, John-Deere.
+As well as building both towed and self propelled machines for themselves, it also produced scraper bowls for LeTourneau-Westinghouse/Wabco, Allis-Chalmers, Euclid/Terex, M.R.S, Clark-Michigan, and up until 1961, John Deere.

-In fact, Clark-Michigan had so much success with them that they eventually bought out Hancock in 1966 and subsequently ran it as a separate division (hence identical machines under different brand names).
+In fact, Clark-Michigan had so much success with them that it eventually bought out Hancock in 1966 and subsequently ran it as a separate division (hence identical machines under different brand names).

 Johnson, on the other hand, after producing several designs of towed elevating scraper, landed contracts with International-Harvester and Caterpillar to provide those companies with elevating scraper bowls.

-This worked well for Johnson up until around 1968 when Johnson was bought out by Caterpillar who felt that the Johnson product suited their operating model.
+This worked well for Johnson up until around 1968 when Johnson was bought out by Caterpillar who felt that the Johnson product suited its operating model.

 One of the first new products off the Johnson assembly line was a small 11 cubic yard self-propelled elevating scraper powered with a Caterpillar 3160 truck engine – the Caterpillar 613.